Feo's Stuff HORROR / THRILLER / SUSPENSE

 This movie works for its sterling direction, laconic laid back story, wickedly dark humor, and the fact that the three main leads all cut their chops in comedy, and know how to deliver a line.
 Kudos too, go to cinematographer, Mauro Marchetti and makeup man Sergio Stivaletti (MIAMI GOLEM, PHENOMENA, DEMONS, DEMONI 2, SPETTRI, TERROR AT THE OPERA, LA SETTA, PHANTOM OF THE OPERA, HATE 2.0).

-DELLMORTE DELLAMORE is surreal and inventive, dreamy and horrifying, disgusting and hilarious and one of my favorite movies of all time.
+DELLMORTE DELLAMORE aka CEMETERY MAN is surreal and inventive, dreamy and horrifying, disgusting and hilarious, which is why its one of my favorite movies of all time.

 Five Shriek Girls